knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 - lend themselves to parallel execution

 CSS and XSL are both declarative languages for specifying the styling of a document.

+Alternative: Imperative query, e.g. use Javascript to change the style using for loop which is likely a more inferior method

+*MapReduce* is a programming model for processing large amount of data in bulk across many machines.
+It is neither declarative or imperative but somewhat in between.
+- `map`/`collect`
+- `reduce`/`fold`/`inject`

+`map` and `reduce` are somewhat restrictive in what they are allowed to do.
+This allows the functions to be run everywhere, in any order, and rerun them on failure.
+- Must be pure function
+  - Only use the data passed as input
+  - No additional database queries
+  - Must not have side effects

+MapReduce is fairly low-level programming model for distribution execution on a cluster of machines.
+SQL is higher-level query languages.

 # Chapter 3.
 Storage And Retrieval